 We’ve implemented the onboarding procedures as well as our transactional emailing strategy.

-One feature we’ve added that is worth talking about is our playlist engine that we called Playlists for Business.
+One feature we’ve added that is worth talking about is our playlist engine that we called Music Sharing.
 Basically, this tool allows users to regroup selections of tracks into a playlist and share them to external partners.
 The sharing process is quite simple: you associate an email, a personal message and sets of rights (like allowing the recipient to download the playlist, or just stream it, etc.), you click on send and you’re done: your contact receives an email containing a link.
 That link opens up a landing page that displays all the tracks featured in the playlist, a player to give them a listen, as well as any associated licensing information.
 Perfect for music supervisors.

 To be able to effectively handle your playlist’s contacts and recipients, we’ve even implemented a fully-fledged CRM (Customer Relations Management) tool.